Ajang-Akoi-Arok/DevNexus_momo-transaction-analytics-week2/DevNexus-Momo-Analytics/README.md

 We kept `raw_xml` in `transactions` because the original SMS payload is the source of truth.
 If a parsing bug is found later, the raw data is right there in the database and can be reprocessed without fetching anything from an external source.

 `transaction_participants` exists because the relationship between users and transactions is genuinely many-to-many.
 One transaction can involve multiple people, and one user participates in many transactions.
-A junction table is the correct relational solution for this — it avoids repeating columns and keeps the data normalized.
+A junction table is the correct relational solution for this.
+It avoids repeating columns and keeps the data normalized.

 `system_logs` has a nullable FK to `transactions` because not every log entry is about a specific transaction.
 Pipeline startup events, batch processing notes, and general errors all need to be logged even when there is no transaction to link them to.